-Preserving that familiar Diagono line styling that millions of people love so much, the automatic Bulgari Diagono Ceramic Chronograph (ref.
+Preserving that familiar Diagono styling that millions of people love so much, the automatic Bulgari Diagono Ceramic Chronograph (ref.
 DG42BSCVDCH in ceramic and ref.
 DGP42BGCVDCH in rose gold) gets facelifted with an even more elegant, thinner, visually lighter bezel that also allows for more screen real estate.
-The part (as well as some other elements of the piece) is crafted from an extremely scratch-resistant ceramic.
+The part (as well as some other elements) is crafted from an extremely scratch-resistant ceramic.

 Restyling already highly successful products is like walking a minefield: you only need to make just a single wrong step in order to lose it all.
 Many brands do.

-However, with this one Bvlgari seems to have found just the right balance in mixing the old and new designs.
+However, with this one Bvlgari has found just the right balance in mixing the old and new designs.

-Compared to the somewhat heavy-set, although smaller, Diagono Caliber 303 from the year 2010, the new watch seems to be a lot better-proportioned thanks to its thinner bezel.
+Compared to the somewhat heavy-set, although smaller, Diagono Caliber 303 from the year 2010, the new model is a lot better-proportioned thanks to its thinner bezel.

 Together with an increased size of the dial and new sub-dial rims, that are also a lot thinner now, the watch leaves a lot better impression.